AdityaKotari/AdityaKotari/README.md

  * [Twitter wordcloud](https://github.com/AdityaKotari/twitter-wordcloud): A practise project that displays the most frequent words used by someone on twitter along with sentiment analysis of their last few tweets.
 ---
-You can find links to the (hosted)demos in the respective repos(apart from ADCLU).
+You can find links to the (hosted)live demos in the respective repos(apart from ADCLU).